outofmbufs/tokenizer/README.md

     ID = TokenID.INT8         VALUE = 0
     ID = TokenID.INT8         VALUE = 0

 What happened here?
-The digits '1' and '0' matched the INT8 expressions.
+The digits '1' and '0' (in the `1000`) matched the INT8 expressions and got interpreted as INT8 tokens.
 Despite that flaw, this could be made to work, but the regexps will get complicated and there would still have to be 256 TokenMatchInt entries for every possibly INT8 value.
 This would be even worse for the INT16 pattern.

-Instead a TokenMatch subclass can create Tokens with different TokenID values based on internal logic, and instead of invoking `TokenMatch.action` method (via super()) it can just make the token itself directly.
+Instead a TokenMatch subclass can create Tokens with different TokenID values based on internal logic, and mutate the `TokenAction` object accordingly.

 Thus, for example:

     class TokenMatchSizedInt(TokenMatchInt):
-        def action(self, val, loc, tkz, /):
+        def action(self, ta):
-            intval = int(val)
+            ta.value = int(ta.value)      # convert from string

-            if intval >= 0 and intval < 256:
+            if ta.value >= 0 and ta.value < 256:
-                tokname = 'INT8'
+                ta.token_id = 'INT8'
-            elif intval >= 256 and intval < 65536:
+            elif ta.value >= 256 and ta.value < 65536:
-                tokname = 'INT16'
+                ta.token_id = 'INT16'
-            else:
-                tokname = self.tokname

-            return tkz.Token(self.name2enum(tkz, name=tokname), intval, loc)

-If the value is too big then `action` will return an INT token (because that is what is in the object's `tokname`).
-However, if the converted value meets the criteria for INT8 or INT16 then those TokenIDs will be used instead

-Note that method 'name2enum' is provided by the 'TokenMatch' base class; it conveniently turns a string name (like 'INT8') into the corresponding TokenID enum that 'tkz.Token' requires.
+            return super().action(ta)

+The `token_id` attribute is normally the Enum associated with the token defined by this `TokenMatch`.
+The `action` method may override that however, and set it to some other value of the Enum or - for convenience - set it to a string (`INT8` or `INT16` in this case).
+The framework will convert that to the appropriate `TokenID` Enum as necessary.

 With this subclass, the rules will look like this:

     rules = TokenRules([
         TokenMatchSizedInt('INT', r'-?[0-9]+'),